jaswingumpella/codevision/PRD.md

   * Component
   * Use Case
   * ERD / DB Schema
-  * Sequence (call flow with cycle-safe traversal and selective inclusion of external calls:
+* Sequence (call flow with cycle-safe traversal; external calls can be toggled/filtered in the UI)

-    * only user-defined packages
-    * plus external if package contains `codeviz2`)
 * Persist in `diagram` table:

   * PlantUML source